HeinrichHartmann/svc/README.md

 # SVC - Local Service Configurations

 This repository contains the configuration for several services I run at home.

-This is not intended to be re-usable on the spot.
+This is not intended to be re-usable on the spot, if you want to run this yourself, you will need to make several adjustements (e.g. override secrets).
-It's open-sourced as inspiration for others and reference.
+The code minimal and straight forward, so adjustments should be straight forward.
+This is shared for transparency and inspiration.

 ## Features